thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 ---

-So far we have applied connectives to simple sentences.
-In so doing we generate complex sentences.
-However sentences and connectives are inherently generative: we can build more complex expressions from less complex parts, using more than one type of connective or several different connectives to make larger complex sentences and express more detailed logical conditions ans statements about the world.
+So far we have applied connectives to simple propositions.
+In so doing we generate complex propositions.
+However propositions and connectives are inherently generative: we can build more complex expressions from less complex parts, using more than one type of connective or several different connectives to make larger complex propositions and express more detailed logical conditions ans statements about the world.

-For example the sentence:
+For example the proposition:

 ```
 Socrates was either a philosopher or a drinker but he wasn't a politician.